Elevation: 8,301 ft

 Peak 8301 is one of two ranked summits located on a massive ridge that separates Martin Canyon from Slaughterhouse Creek.
 Vue Benchmark (8,468 feet) is only 167 feet higher.
 Peak 8301 has a LONG southwest ridge and a shorter southeast ridge, both of which are suitable for early-season climbs when the snow is lingering on the higher peaks of the Pioneer and Boulder Mountains.
 There are no trails or roads on Peak 8301.
 You must DO THE WORK to get this one done.
 USGS Baugh Creek SW

 Southeast Ridge, Class 2

-From the junction of ID-75 and Pine Street in Bellevue, drive E on Pine Street (which becomes Muldoon Canyon Road).
-At 2.5 miles, turn L/N onto [unsigned] Martin Canyon Road.
-Drive 2.3 miles up Martin Canyon Road and park in short scrub on the L side of the road.
+From the junction of ID-75 and Pine Street in Bellevue, drive east on Pine Street (which becomes Muldoon Canyon Road).
+At 2.5 miles, turn left/north onto [unsigned] Martin Canyon Road.
+Drive 2.3 miles up Martin Canyon Road and park in short scrub on the left side of the road.
 The elevation here is 5,835 feet.
 The road was blocked at the 2.4-mile point by massive avalanche debris and had not yet been cleared.
 If possible, drive farther up the road to shorten this climb.

-Same as for the North Shoulder Route.
+Same as for the north shoulder.
 This is the first leg of a ridge traverse from Peak 8301 to Vue Benchmark.

-From the summit, follow the ridge crest NE almost 1-1/2 miles and descend over 900 vertical feet to reach the connecting saddle with Vue Benchmark.
+From the summit, follow the ridge crest northeast almost 1-1/2 miles and descend over 900 vertical feet to reach the connecting saddle with Vue Benchmark.
 This sagebrush-covered saddle is at 7,380 feet.
-The Northeast Ridge is laborious and rocky.
+The northeast ridge is laborious and rocky.
 The scree rock base is loose and there are some areas of thick sagebrush.
 Thankfully, the terrain is not very steep.